thoun/kingoftokyo/README.md

-sometimes a shadow stays with dice (a 7 ghost die) allow player suicide one smash + fire breathing does nothing on player with armor ? can a player go over 20 points ?
+sometimes a shadow stays with dice (a 7 ghost die) allow player suicide one smash + fire breathing does nothing on player with armor ?